vgurianov/srt/README.md

 In the documentation, we present a description of several experiments.
 Experiments demonstrating the time dilation and dynamic relativistic effects.

 ## Publication
 Gurianov V.I.
-Direct procedure for measuring particle energy-momentum in a discrete spacetime model // Mathematical models and their applications: Sat. sci. tr.
+Direct measurement procedure of particle energy-momentum in model of the discrete space-time // Mathematical models and their applications: Sat. sci. tr.
 Issue.
 21. - Cheboksary: Publishing house Chuvash.
-Univ., 2019. - P. 62-67.
+Univ., 2019. - P. 64-69.
 e-mail: vg2007sns@rambler.ru

 ## Getting started with PyMMS